Immigration & Naturalization Law

 Also, you can find contact information on ICE’s website for field offices across the U.S.

-As a sponsor, you must write a letter detailing how you know the person and why they deserve to be released and remain in the U.S.
+As an obligor, you can write a letter of support for someone detained by ICE, detailing how you know the person and why they deserve to be released and remain in the U.S.

 You must write the letter in English (it may be translated, but the translator must fill out a translation certificate).

-Make it clear you intend to support the person you are seeking to sponsor.
-Mention you’ll provide secure transportation for future appointments and hearings related to the immigration case and all the positive characteristics of the detainee.
+As an obligor, mention how you can provide secure transportation for future appointments and hearings related to the immigration case and all the positive characteristics of the detainee.
 In addition, it should include the following:

 - Identity document that shows your legal status in the country (passport, birth certificate, or green card)

-- Additional details regarding the community support available to ensure that the sponsored person will attend all future ICE check-in appointments, as well as future court hearings
+- Additional details regarding the community support available to ensure that they will attend all future ICE check-in appointments, as well as future court hearings

 - Proof of your address (rent receipt, lease, or mortgage)